 Water quality and alfalfa yield in the Sacramento-San Joaquin River Delta

 The Sacramento-San Joaquin River Delta region is a unique agricultural region of California.
 While the region is named for its waterway configuration, the Delta is also unique for its fertile soils, and of 738K total acres in the Delta, approximately 500K are farmed.
 Delta farming is challenged by soil salinity, which can stress crops and reduce yields.
 In general, plants are stressed by saline conditions because they must expend more energy to take up water, leaving less for plant growth.
 This trade-off is challenging for alfalfa growers because the harvested crop is the vegetative growth, and the extra energy that goes to take up water reduces hay yields.
 To prevent harmful accumulation of salts, the soil profile must be leached periodically with an amount of water in excess of what is used by the plant.
-This study is aimed at establishing the leaching fraction for alfalfa in the Delta.
+This study was aimed at establishing the leaching fraction for alfalfa in the Delta.

 UC Agriculture and Natural Resources